hackoregon/civic-devops/docs/HOWTO-extend-EBS-Volume-size.md

 fsadm: Cannot proceed with mounted filesystem "/data".
 ```

 Thus the "busying" process will have to be terminated.
-In the case of a service such as PostgreSQL, it can be shut down by use of a command such as `sudo service postgresql stop`.
+In the case of a service such as PostgreSQL, it can be shut down by use of a command such as `sudo systemctl stop postgresql`.
 (Remember to `start` it again when this is all done.)

-NOTE: it's unclear whether `service postgresql stop` will wait until in-progress transactions are finished before shutting down the daemon.
+NOTE: it's unclear whether `sudo systemctl stop postgresql` will wait until in-progress transactions are finished before shutting down the daemon.
 Further research is needed.

 ### Procedure to Extend